(1933) - ****

 1931 - ***1/2

 I saw this at the Film Forum about ten years ago during their first pre-code festival, with a packed, delighted audience, and it was a hoot and a holler and a half.
 Seeing it at home is still good, though it helps to have seen a lot of other pre-codes first so you understand the haphazard amorality brought on by the Great Depression, when so many women were broke and on the streets and hustling in a kind of gold-digger limbo between outright streetwalking and showgirl social climbing.
 Like Liz Taylor in BUTTERFIELD 8, the GIRLS also have a phone service to get their dates, and while one or two of them get happily reformed by the end the final shot is of our fearlessly amoral survivor calling that number for yet another victim.
 Kay Francis and Lillian Tashman are the girls.
-Joel McRae is the reformer; Eugene Pallette the A-list sucker and Lucille Gleason his hard-luck wife.
+Joel McRae is the reformer, Eugene Pallette is the A-list sucker, Lucille Gleason his hard-luck wife.
 George Cukor directed with his champagne touch already in evidence.
-Similar in a lot of ways to BED OF ROSES, and dozens of other features of the early sound era, the story is predictable, but pre-code to the core.
-Sure Francis reformed at the end but Tashman gets to keep her diamonds and booze, thus pleasing everyone all the time.
+Similar in a lot of ways to BED OF ROSES and dozens of other features of the early sound era, the story is predictable but pre-code to the core.
+Sure Francis reformed at the end but Tashman gets to keep her diamonds and booze, thus pleasing everyone long time.